 IMPROVING OUTCOMES

 The team approach—bringing all the specialists and therapists together in one place to decide the best treatment plan for each patient—has long been the Clinic’s hallmark.
-The modernization plan includes elements that foster the team culture to the ultimate benefit of patients.
+The modernization project includes elements that foster the team culture to the ultimate benefit of patients.

 NEW TEAM SPACES